qtrinh/qpipeline/INDEX_DATABASES.md

 ## Index a BED database file
 The instructions provided here can be used to create any BED database files.
-For simplicity, an example BED file _target.bed_ is provided in _${QPIPELINE_HOME}/test_data/vcf_.
+For simplicity, a simple and an example BED file called _target.bed_ is provided in _${QPIPELINE_HOME}/test_data/vcf_.

 Change directory to _${QPIPELINE_HOME}/test_data/vcf_.
 To create a BED database file for _target.bed_, do the following
 ```